SSyncropel Docs

 If something is broken right now, jump to Recovery on the runbook page.
 The lifecycle below assumes you're starting clean.

-How the kernel actually runs
+How the engine actually runs

-The daemon implements four cooperating loops over an immutable record log.
+The instance implements four cooperating loops over an immutable record log.
 Every operational decision below — when to back up, how to read a probe, what to drain before stopping — makes more sense once the loops are visible.

-syncropel-core crate dependency graph.
+spl instance internal layering.
 Strict layering, no upward dependencies.

 1. Provisioning